-CRLs for certificates issued to end entity subscribers are posted automatically to the online repository within a commercially reasonable time after generation, usually within minutes of generation.
+CRLs for certificates issued to end entity subscribers are posted automatically to the online repository within a commercially reasonable time after generation or per requirements in legal agreements and CP, usually within minutes of generation.
 Regularly scheduled CRLs are posted prior to the nextUpdate field in the previously issued CRL of the same scope.